5 Types of Domestic Violence That Are Often Overlooked

 - expects you to dress in a sexual way

 - threatens violence to back up their sexual demands

 - forces you to have sex against your will

 Whether in a relationship or not, rape, sexual abuse and rape go against our traditional life ways, and survivors are never to blame.

 Where To Get Help

-If you or a loved one is in an abusive relationship, support is available through the StrongHearts Native Helpline at 1-844-7NATIVE (1-844-762-8483), open Monday through Friday from 9 a.m. to 5:30 p.m.
-CST.
+If you or a loved one is in an abusive relationship, support is available through the StrongHearts Native Helpline at 1-844-7NATIVE (1-844-762-8483), available 7 a.m. to 10 p.m.
+CST, seven days a week.
 As a project of the National Indigenous Women’s Resource Center, helpline advocates offer peer-to-peer support and referrals to culturally-appropriate resources for domestic violence.
-After hours callers may connect with the National Domestic Violence Hotline, and all calls remain anonymous and confidential.
+After hours callers may connect with the National Domestic Violence Hotline by selecting option 1, and all calls remain anonymous and confidential.